How to export macros in Zendesk for better workflow management

 You can use your exported macro data to:

-• Easily spot inefficiencies by sorting through your list.
+• Easily spot efficiencies by sorting through your list.

-• Find macros that do pretty much the same thing or see which ones hardly ever get used.
+• Find macros that do pretty much the same thing or see which ones could be refreshed for better performance.

 • Make sure everyone on your team is saying the same things by comparing the words and steps in different macros to keep your brand's voice consistent.